Stelvio & Eastern Switzerland

 Day 5: The Gavia and Mortirolo from Bormio

-The narrow mountain road over the Passo Gavia (2621m) has been stirring things up in the Giro d’Italia since the 1960s.
-It’s also an epic climb with striking views over the glaciers of the Stelvio National Park and the 2nd highest pass on your holiday.
-Our Classic route enjoys the Passo Gavia from Bormio as an out-and-back.
+The narrow mountain road over the Passo di Gavia (2621m) has been stirring things up in the Giro d’Italia since the 1960s.
+It’s also an epic climb with striking views over the glaciers of the Stelvio National Park and the second highest pass on your holiday.
+Our Classic route enjoys the Passo di Gavia from Bormio as an out-and-back ride.

-Tonight’s evening meal is not included, so you can enjoy one of the many fine restaurants in town.
+Tonight’s evening meal is not included, so you are free to enjoy one of the many fine restaurants in town.

 Classic route: 51km with 1420m ascent [ride profile]